 What time of year is best for free events?

-Free events are often seasonal, with Summer being top of the list for the majority.
-However, with every season and bank holiday, a free event is always sure to appear.
+Free events are often seasonal, and with every major event, season or bank holiday a free event is always sure to appear.

-Whether you call it tradition, nostalgia or capitalism, the Western calendar is propped up by a selection of seasonal holidays: Christmas, Easter, St Patricks Day, Bonfire Night, Halloween... the list goes on.
-And each year that these roll around, so do a whole host of free events!
+Whether you call it tradition, nostalgia or capitalism, the Western calendar is propped up by a selection of seasonal holidays.
+Christmas, Easter, St Patricks Day, Valentine's, Bonfire Night, Halloween... the list goes on.
+And each year that these roll around, so do a whole host of free events.

 Free events at Christmas

 Undoubtedly the most expensive time of year, free events around Christmas time are a necessity.
 Check out all these ways to get into the festive spirit for free.